-Immediate Goal 2: Coordinate transportation with land use planning.
+Immediate Goal 3: Promote diversity in transportation consistent with Iowa Smart Planning Principles and coordinate with Marshalltown land use planning.

-Rationale: Understanding the impact of land use on transportation systems is an important element to supporting growth and development.
+Rationale: Understanding the impact of land use on transportation systems is an important element to supporting growth and development without compromising public health and safety.